 Credit: Zelio Freire

-Located in South Laguna Beach, Thousand Steps Beach is accessed via a steep stairway from Pacific Coast Highway.
+Located in South Laguna, Thousand Steps Beach is accessed via a steep stairway from Pacific Coast Highway.
 While the descent to the beach is easy, the climb back up is challenging.
-Once on the sandy beach, visitors are treated to a picturesque coastline surrounded by a steep bluff adorned with stunning ocean-view homes.
+Once on the sandy beach, visitors are treated to a picturesque coastline surrounded by a steep bluff dotted with stunning ocean-view homes.
 Thousand Steps Beach has gained attention from social media as of late, particularly for its “not-so-secret” saltwater pools situated south of the steps.
 To reach these pools, head south from the sea cave’s steps to find a crystal-clear pool perfect for photo ops.
-However, go at your own risk—the cave becomes flooded during high tide.
+However, go at your own risk—the cave becomes flooded during high tide and is even closed at certain times of the year.

 Switzer Falls

-For a bit of a longer hike, check out the 50-foot Switzer Falls—a 3.7 mile out-and-back trail in the Angeles National Forest that ends in a gorgeous swimming hole and waterfall.
-The hike itself is relatively easy, but there are around eight to 10 river crossings, so expect to get wet (don’t worry, it feels great on a hot day).
+For a bit of a longer hike, check out the 50-foot Switzer Falls—a 3.7-mile out-and-back trail in the Angeles National Forest that ends in a gorgeous swimming hole and waterfall.
+The hike itself is relatively easy, but there are around eight to 10 river crossings, so expect to get wet—don’t worry, it feels great on a hot day!
 Throughout the hike, you’ll be crossing the stream that runs down Arroyo Seco Canyon, with views of the San Gabriel Mountains, oak trees and gorgeous (but slippery!) granite—wear shoes with good traction that you don’t mind getting wet.
-We recommend getting there super early to avoid the crowds and the heat (and hopefully have the pool all to yourself).
-The trail is called Gabrielino Trail and is located in Pasadena.
+We recommend getting there super early to avoid the crowds and the heat; you might also have the pool all to yourself.
+The trail is called Gabrielino Trail and is located north of Pasadena.

 Cooper Canyon Falls

-If you’re looking to challenge yourself with some elevation gain, Cooper Canyon Falls is a great option.
-On this one, you’ll hike more than 1,000 feet up to more of a soft and majestic waterfall (as opposed to the raging 50-footer that’s Switzer).
-It’s covered in bright-green moss and looks like something out of a fairy tale, trickling down into a sparkling, sandy pool at the bottom.
-It’s five miles out and back and starts at the Burkart trailhead way out in the Angeles National Forest (closer to Palmdale).
+If you’re looking to challenge yourself with some height, Cooper Canyon Falls is a great option.
+On this one, you’ll hike an elevation gain of 700 feet up to a majestic waterfall (as opposed to the raging 50-footer that’s Switzer).
+It’s covered in bright green moss and looks like something out of a fairy tale, trickling down into a sparkling, sandy pool at the bottom.
+It’s 3.2 miles out and back and starts at the Burkart trailhead way out in the Angeles National Forest (closer to Palmdale).
 The trailhead is located in the back of the Buckhorn Campground, so you could even make a weekend out of it and book a campsite.
-In the winter, it gets covered in snow, but at summertime, you’ll have a refreshing cool creek to jump in.
+In the winter, it gets covered in snow, but in summertime, you’ll have a refreshing cool creek to jump in.

 Topanga Time Tunnel